 1. Genuine Clutter

 Now I’m not going to repeat myself on the best way to do a general declutter of your home, suffice to say that going through your home deciding what is clutter is the first step to getting it ready to be presented for sale.
-See my other post for a guide as to how to do this effectively.

 The best reason I can give for doing a thorough declutter at the very least when you are moving is that the main benefit to you is you save money and time – as you know you are only paying to move and pack up the items that you really want to take with you.
 You can also be assured that unpacking at the other end will be so much easier as well!